Edge Hall Road

-The Edge Hall Road Community Stadium is a rugby union community stadium, located in Orrell, Greater Manchester.
-Originally built as the permanent ground of the local Orrell rugby union team, but the club departed the stadium in 2007, with the development team of Wigan Warriors beginning to use the ground that same year.
+The Edge Hall Road Community Stadium is a multi-sport stadium, located in Orrell, Greater Manchester.
+From 2024, it will be the home of football club, Wigan Athletic Women and rugby league side, Wigan Warriors Women.
+Originally built as the permanent ground of the local Orrell rugby union team in 1950, the club departed the stadium in 2007, with the development team of Wigan Warriors beginning to use the ground that same year.

-While the ground has a technical capacity of 5,500, the safety certificate only allows 3,000 at present, due partly to damaged terracing.
-The Wigan Warriors senior team also uses the ground as their training complex.
-Throughout the latest years, the stadium has had name sponsorship, including The Co-operative, The Wigan Laundry and recently Solid Strip.